 - a.
-Install cabinet foundations in accordance with the contract documents and the manufacturer's recommendations. - b.
-All cabinet foundations shall include a concrete maintenance pad area that is cast and reinforced as a single unit with the cabinet foundation dimensioned as shown in the contract documents. - c.
-Prepare and submit for Engineer approval, design plans and details for all cabinet foundations at no additional cost to the Engineer. - d.
-Contact the Engineer a minimum of 1 week in advance to arrange a field review prior to placing the cabinet foundation. - e.
-Notify the Engineer immediately if an obstruction conflicts with a foundation.
+Install the power installed foundations in accordance with the contract documents and the manufacturer's recommendations. - b.
+Contract the Engineer a minimum of 1 week in advance to arrange a field review prior to placing the power installed foundation. - c.
+Notify the Engineer immediately if an obstruction conflicts with a proposed power installed foundation location.
 The Engineer is responsible for relocating or determining another effective means of supporting the structure to eliminate the conflict.
-Payment shall not be made for re-work or extra work as the result of an unauthorized relocation of a foundation.
+Payment shall not be made for re-work or extra work as the result of an unauthorized relocation of a power installed foundation.